ArctosDB/documentation-wiki/_documentation/permits.markdown

 collecting activities on private land can also be considered permits.

-Some “registrations” may also constitute permits.
+Some "registrations" may also constitute permits.

 For example, museums can do international exchanges of specimens of endangered